 “Archiwum” is currently included on the ranked list of scientific journals of the Polish Ministry of Science and Higher Education.
 It is ranked with 40 points in discipline of “legal theory and philosophy”.
 In 2015-2018 it was included on the B list with 6 points.

 “Archiwum” is currently in full open access.
 All of journal’s various content is published online without any delays.
 Starting with the issue 2/2021 the texts published in “Journal of the Polish Section of IVR” are licensed under the Creative Commons Attribution – Non Commercial – No Derivative Works 4.0 International License.

-Papers published in individual numbers can be found on our website and in online repositories: Central and Eastern European Online Library and Central European Journal of Social Sciences and Humanities.
+Papers published in individual numbers can be found on our website and in online repositories: Central and Eastern European Online Library, Central European Journal of Social Sciences and Humanities and Biblioteka Nauki.

 “Archiwum” is also published in printed format (B5 168 mm x 240 mm).
 It is sent to the members of the Polish Section of the International Association for Philosophy of Law and Social Philosophy (IVR) who regularly pay their membership fees.

 Buying of individual copies of printed issues is possible as well (102,99 PLN including VAT).
 All necessary information about subscriptions or purchase of individual issues are available on Wolters Kluwer Polska website or by direct contact with this publisher, by e-mail (firstname.lastname@example.org / email@example.com) or by contacting this telephone number: +48 801 04 45 45.